sudhz/Calculator-Website/README.md

 ## Contributions

 This project is a basic implementation of a calculator website and not intended for resale or production use.
 However, contributions are welcome to improve its functionality and add new features.

-## Credits

-Credits go to the [YouTube Tutorial](https://youtu.be/QS6Y0ezhyCs) which was taken inspiration from to create this calculator website.

-Created by: Sudhanshu Makwana